 Scratch is a programming language that makes it easy to create your own interactive stories, animations, games, music, and art and share your creations on the web.

-Scratch is completely free to use and can be downloaded from the Scratch Website at http://scratch.mit.edu
+Scratch is completely free.
+To start creating with Scratch 2.0 go to http://scratch.mit.edu

 The Scratch Interface